 This type of license can only be managed by a System Administrator, at host level.
 It can be added on the License page while license allocation can be done both on the Tenants and License pages.

 Keep in mind when doing the distribution that you must fit within the limits imposed by the license.
 Additionally, to a tenant using a Named User license, you are required to allocate a number of licenses which is at least equal to the number of users defined within the tenant.

-If a license file contains licenses for all types of Robots, the Multiuser ones are prioritized over the Named User licenses.
-For example, if a license file contains both Attended Multiuser and Attended licenses, the Attended Multiuser ones are shown as available in Orchestrator.
+If a license file contains licenses for all types of Robots, the Concurrent ones are prioritized over the Named User licenses.
+For example, if a license file contains both Attended Concurrent and Attended licenses, the Attended Concurrent ones are shown as available in Orchestrator.

 A licensing process commonly starts with activating your Orchestrator license as explained here.
 If you want to manage your licenses at host level, then activate your Orchestrator license and allocate them as explained here.

 Afterward, all you need to do to activate a Robot license is to connect it to Orchestrator.